LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

        attack_mapping=attack_map
    )

 Finally, we can run the simulation with random actions and visualize it.
+The visualization produces an animation like the one at the top of this page.

 .. code-block:: python